About This Course

 Skills and Careers Information

 The BE Hons (Electrical and Electronic) degree is recognised internationally and our graduates have developed successful careers within the electrical, electronic and energy engineering industries and beyond.
+Our graduates are in extremely high demand locally, nationally and internationally, due to the continued increase in the information and communications technology market, and the fact that the discipline is the technology that underpins the sector.

 While a degree in electrical and electronic engineering acts as a starting point to a career as a professional engineer, the skills acquired during this course are appreciated by a range of employers, offering you the possibility of embarking on a career in many other areas, including computing, management consultancy, the finance industry, and scientific and engineering research.